onelogin/onelogin-demo-lab/README.md

 If you wish to skip the bit about building a network, you may also elect to clone the repositories under a common directory and add a single `docker-compose.yml` file.
 Doing so will get around the need to create a network.

 The easiest way to do this is to copy the service nodes from each service's `docker-compose.yml` file into your new major `docker-compose.yml` file.
 Ensure your `volumes` and `build` paths get updated with the actual locations of your projects.

+### Disconnected Backend Mode

+You may need to debug or demonstrate the user flow without connecting to a backend.
+When developing components, you might consider wrapping your outbound API calls in a check for the environment variable `DISCONNECTED_BACKEND` and provide a default behavior for when the app is expected to be disconnected from the particular API service.
+When one is developing this app in isolation, it would be a good idea to use `DISCONNECTED_BACKEND=true` unless the intent is to work on end to end debugging.

 ## Distribution Notes